 On August 27, 2014, we entered into a loan and security agreement with MidCap Financial Trust, Flexpoint MCLS Holdings, LLC and Square 1 Bank.
-On March 31, 2015, we entered into an amendment to the credit facility, as amended, the Credit Facility.
+On March 31, 2015, we entered into an amendment to the Credit Facility, as amended, the Credit Facility.
 The Credit Facility provides for initial borrowings of \$5.0 million and additional borrowings of up to \$20.0 million.
-Concurrently with entering into the Credit Facility in August 2014, we borrowed \$5.0 million under a term loan under the Credit Facility and we issued to the lenders warrants to purchase an aggregate of 157,844 shares of our series B preferred stock (24,566 shares of common stock on an as-converted basis) at an exercise price of \$0.9503 per share.
-Concurrently with the amendment to the Credit Facility, we drew down an additional \$5.0 million under our term loan under the Credit Facility and we issued to the lenders warrants to purchase an aggregate of 157,844 shares of our series B preferred stock (24,566 shares of common stock on an as-converted basis) at an exercise price of \$0.9503 per share.
-An additional \$5.0 million was available to us under the Credit Facility until May 31, 2015, subject to our completion of a series B preferred stock equal in value to 3% of the amount drawn.
+Concurrently with entering into the Credit Facility in August 2014, we borrowed \$5.0 million under a term loan under the Credit Facility and we issued to the lenders warrants to purchase an aggregate of 157,844 shares of our series B preferred stock (157,844 shares of common stock on an as-converted basis) at an exercise price of \$0.9503 per share.
+Concurrently with the amendment to the Credit Facility, we drew down an additional \$5.0 million under our term loan under the Credit Facility and we issued to the lenders warrants to purchase an aggregate of 157,844 shares of our series B preferred stock (157,844 shares of our completion of a series B preferred stock (157,844 shares of our completion of a series B preferred stock (157,844 shares of our completion of a series B preferred stock equal in value to 3% of the amount drawn.
 However, none of this \$5.0 million was drawn.
 The remaining \$10.0 million will be available to us until July 31, 2015, subject to the completion of an initial public offering with net cash proceeds to us of at least \$50.0 million, and our issuance of warrants to purchase shares of our common stock equal in value to 3% of the amount drawn.
 All borrowings under the Credit Facility are due on October 1, 2018 and are collateralized by substantially all of our personal property, other than our intellectual property.